top of page

 This project represents an unparalleled opportunity to engage visitors and community members of all ages in outdoor education, draw tourists to Central Washington, undertake environmental stewardship and habitat restoration, and accomplish protection of the endangered shrub-steppe biome.

 KEEN believes in lifelong-learning and provides informal environmental educational opportunities for kids, adults and seniors.
-KEEN hosts annual events including Winter Fair, Get Intimate with the Shrub-Steppe & Yakima River Canyon Bird Fest, WindFall Cider Fest, and Urban Streams and Brews.
+KEEN hosts annual events including Get Intimate with the Shrub-Steppe & Yakima River Canyon Bird Fest and WindFall Cider Fest.
 We collaborate with subject-area experts for field trip leaders, speakers, and provide learning opportunities and connections to affinity groups at all our events.

 Since 2004, KEEN has worked to re-establish native plant communities, build trails, teach outdoor classes, and expand the use and stewardship of Helen McCabe Park.
 Our goal is to share and build the strong sense of place that KEEN recognizes in Kittitas County, particularly the endangered shrub-steppe habitat.